david-cattermole/vcglib-maya/README.md

 ```
 If everything worked, you'll have a new directory in your current working directory named 'vcglib-1.0.1', this is the root of the VCG library headers.
 Everything is related to VCG is contained in this directory.

+Optionally you may use any version of VCG, including the latest development branch, however results may be unstable.

 #### Compile VCG Maya Plugin

 Now we have our dependencies, we can now compile the Maya plugin.